lacostej/apple-dev/README.markdown

 # required dependencies #

-to manipulate provisioning profiles, you will need [plist](http://plist.rubyforge.org/Plist.html) to access the Apple development center site, you will need [mechanize](http://mechanize.rubyforge.org/)
+to manipulate provisioning profiles, you will need [plist](http://plist.rubyforge.org/Plist.html) to access the Apple development center site, you will need [mechanize >= 2.2](http://mechanize.rubyforge.org/)

 # provisioningprofile.rb #